SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 ## Strings in JS

-In JS strings are made of smaller unit of text called characters.
+In JS [strings](https://github.com/SerahNderitu/Know-JavaScript---JS-Simplified/blob/main/strings.js) are made of smaller units of text called characters.

+You can use strings in various ways.
+For instance, you can check whether a string contains some characters using an includes method, check the length of the string and so much more.